 Shavuot is a time of appreciating the generosity of God.
 And we see his generosity not only in the seven species, in the giving of his Word at Sinai, the Holy Spirit poured out on the early Church, but also in the story of Ruth, where we can see the message of the coming Messiah, generously given to the world.

 Not only was Yeshua a descendent of the protagonists in the Ruth love story (King David being their grandson) but their very match speaks of God’s heart for the nations and his desire to redeem and include all peoples in his family.
 Boaz was Jewish and Ruth a gentile – from Moab, an idolatrous neighbouring country, dependent on the gleanings of Boaz’s field, left for the poor and the sojourner, according to the law of Leviticus.

 Right from the beginning, God told Abraham that the whole earth would be blessed through him and his descendents.
 The gospel was in motion long before Yeshua let out his first scream as a baby.
 We see God’s desire to include all the peoples of the world peppered throughout the Scriptures and the first covenant with Israel, we see his eye on those who were far away, who did not know him.
 But he knew them, and he loved them.

 A Beautiful Union

-As we celebrate Pentecost, why not spend some time praying for God’s Spirit to be poured out upon the nation of Israel – for Jewish people to welcome their Messiah and the wonderful global family that the nation of Israel has helped to bring about.
+As we celebrate, why not spend some time praying for God’s Spirit to be poured out upon the nation of Israel and for Jewish people to welcome their Messiah and the wonderful global family that the nation of Israel has helped to bring about.
 Pray for a great harvest in Israel.
-Pray for labourers in the harvest, and for more firstfruits!
+Pray for laborers in the harvest, and for more firstfruits!
 Pray for Israelis to become united with the one who loves them – their kinsman redeemer – and to become gloriously united with his children from every nation.
 The beautiful bride of Messiah.